 1. Tell yourself you’re ready.

-A professional instructor will not let you take your driving test until you are fit enough to do
+A professional driving instructor will not let you take your driving test until you are fit enough to do

 so.
 On the other hand, you won’t be taking the test unless you are confident in your driving

 skills.
 Knowing you are doing something that you have practised well helps build up your